★ Service brochure

 One of the existing visual themes (see Section 04) applied to your colours.
 Colours can be tweaked freely.

-All admin pages are protected behind a login.
-The public site is fast and always-on.
+Admin pages need a login.
+The public site is fast and stays up.

 04